 Elizabeth was held at a jail in Palestine, Illinois.
 Those who believed the dark, brooding woman was guilty of the crime of murder stood outside the building and demanded that the authorities release Elizabeth to them so they could lynch her.
 She watched the angry crowd from her cell window, never voicing an objection.

-Although she did not display any emotion to the public over her desperate circumstances, she was anxious to escape the ordeal.
+Although she expressed no emotion to the public over her desperate circumstances, she was anxious to escape the ordeal.
 The proof came when she attempted to escape jail by setting fire to it.
 The blaze was subdued before it got out of control, and Elizabeth could run.
 Deputies who had searched the prisoner before placing her in the cell claimed not to know how she started the fire.
-Supposedly
+Supposedly, Elizabeth had nothing in her possession that could set off even a spark.
+When news that she apparently started a fire from nothing reached Palestine, residents were convinced that Elizabeth was a witch.
+Court records note residents believed Elizabeth was "practicing in the art of the occult and had summoned flames from the pit of hell."

-People feared Elizabeth, and her attorneys, August French and Usher Linder did not believe any impartial individuals could be found in Palestine to serve on a jury.
+People feared Elizabeth, and her attorneys, August French and Usher Linder, did not believe any impartial individuals could be found in Palestine to serve on a jury.
 They petitioned the court for a change of venue.
 Before it was granted, authorities kept Elizabeth chained to a bed in the sheriff's cabin.
 Since she attempted to burn down the jail, there was no other place to hold prisoners.
+After more than a nine-month wait, Elizabeth was transferred to Lawrenceville.
+The prosecution and defense teams estimated the hearing would take three days.
+According to the Mt.
+Vernon Register-News, Judge William Wilson oversaw the case, and the prosecuting attorney was Aaron Shaw.
+Wilson was a farmer and a judge from Carmi, Illinois.
+He was a well-respected chief justice of the Illinois Supreme Court and the father of ten children.

 News of Elizabeth's trial spread throughout Illinois and even reached papers in the New York area.
-Readers of the article were shocked by the tale of such calculated murder and followed the case closely as it progressed.
+Readers of the article were shocked by the tale of such a calculated murder and followed the case closely as it progressed.
 According to the court records, witnesses testifying against Elizabeth were James Logan, the attending physician, Eveline Deal, and the two physicians who examined Reed after his death.
 Logan was the first to take the stand when the trial started in late April 1845.
 He told the jury that Reed died of "inflammation of the stomach, induced by some poisonous drug."
 He reported that when he examined Reed the day he passed away, his stomach was in a state of "incipient mortification."
 Although he had no personal knowledge that Elizabeth purchased arsenic from the store in Russellville, he felt sure she did acquire poison from the location.

 Eveline Deal's statement about Elizabeth's actions leading up to her uncle's alleged murder proved to be most damning.
 "I saw Mrs. Reed take a small paper of white powder, and she put it in a cup of sassafras tea, and she gave it to Mr. L. Reed," she testified.
 "That seemed to make him very sick and caused him to vomit immediately…she emptied the powder from the paper.
-I believe she intended to throw it out of the door, but it fell on the doorstep.
+She intended to throw it out of the door, but it fell on the doorstep.
 I took up the paper and looked between two glass tea plates that sat in the cupboard and the same place that I saw her take the powder form, and there I found another paper… the same kind of paper… along with pieces of an old book leaf that was considerably smoked.
-The first opportunity I gave them [the pieces of paper] to authorities."
+The first opportunity I gave [the pieces of paper] to authorities."

-Once Eveline left the stand, the two physicians that examined Reed after his demise were called to tell what they knew.
+Once Eveline left the stand, the two physicians who examined Reed after his demise were called to tell what they knew.
 Both testified that Reed's death was caused by the internal use of arsenic.
 Court records do not show that anyone was called to champion Elizabeth.
-She was not allowed to take the stand because her lawyer felt she might incriminate herself.
+She was not allowed to stand because her lawyer felt she might incriminate herself.
 Still, she vehemently declared her innocence from the defendant's table where she sat during the trial.
 No amount of protesting could sway the opinion of the judge and the all-male jury.
 On April 29, 1845, Elizabeth was found guilty of murder and sentenced to be hanged.
 Confined to the small jail cell until the date of her hanging on May 23, 1845, Elizabeth decided the wait to be intolerable.
 She began eating rocks and pieces of mortar from the cell walls to expedite her death.
 The desperate actions did not bring about her death; they only caused her to become sick.

 Victims (according to "confession" report):